jkondo14/cse15l-lab-reports/labreport1.md

 [user@sahara ~/lecture1]$ ls
 Hello.class  Hello.java  messages  README
 ```
-ls is a command used to list files of the current directory, and here ls displayed the direct files and folders in lecture1.
+ls is a command used to list files and folders of a directory, and here ls displayed the direct files and folders in the current directory, which is lecture1.
 It was **not** an error and displayed all the direct directories and files.

 **ls with Directory Argument**